HarrisonLL/Data_Mining/README.md

 Four programming assignments (CS412) are included here as follows.
 - Assignment 1(Apriori algorithm) and 2(SPADE algorithm) are about frequent itemset mining.
-- Assignment 3 is Machine Learning classifcation algorithm implemented from scratch: Decision Tree and K-Nearest Neighbor.
+- Assignment 3 is Classifcation algorithms: Decision Tree and K-Nearest Neighbor.
-- Assignment 4 is Machine Learning clustering algorithm: Agglomerative Clustering and Kmeans.
+- Assignment 4 is Custering algorithms: Agglomerative Clustering and Kmeans.

 Three additional assignments from (EECS476) are about implementing map reduce based Apriori Algorithm, \
 Associate Rule mining, and Kmeans in JAVA.
 The reason to code in Map Reduce format is to make the algorithms \